laispool/CASSIE-Intertidal_Module/README.md

 # Waterline Detection and Exporting GEE Code

-This repository contains a script to detect waterlines using Water Indices, based on [Mason et al (1995)](https://www.researchgate.net/publication/253023601_Construction_of_an_inter-tidal_digital_elevation_model_by_the_'Water-Line'_Method) Waterline Method,from satellite imagery and export the results to Google Drive.
+This repository contains a script to detect waterlines using Water Indices, based on [Mason et al (1995)](https://www.researchgate.net/publication/253023601_Construction_of_an_inter-tidal_digital_elevation_model_by_the_'Water-Line'_Method) Waterline Method, from satellite imagery and export the results to Google Drive.
 The code leverages the TPXO tide signal to match waterline images with tide data for accurate topographic mapping.
 This README provides instructions on how to run the code for the example area of interest and modify it for other areas of interest.

 ---